Air Force sergeant charged in shooting death of federal officer outside courthouse in Oakland

-Carrillo is the suspect charged with killing Santa Cruz Sheriff Deputy Damon Gutzwiller and wounding of four other officers in an ambush-style attack on June 6 in Ben Lomond.
+Carrillo is the suspect charged with killing Santa Cruz County Sheriff Deputy Damon Gutzwiller and wounding of four other officers in an ambush-style attack on June 6 in Ben Lomond, an unincorporated area about 10 miles north of Santa Cruz.

-In addition, the FBI has arrested a suspected accomplice: Robert Alvin Justus Jr., a resident of Millbrae, California.
-He is federally charged with aiding and abetting in the murder of Pat Underwood and attempted murder of a second security officer, who was critically injured in the shooting.
+The FBI said a suspected accomplice has also been arrested: Robert Alvin Justus Jr., a resident of Millbrae, California.
+He is charged with aiding and abetting in the murder of Pat Underwood and attempted murder of a second security officer, who was critically injured in the shooting.

 The two contract security officers worked for Homeland Security's Federal Protective Service and had been monitoring a nearby protest over the death of George Floyd.